tsipkens/tfer-pma/README.md

 ### Dependencies

 This program require *numpy*; *scipy*; and generally relies on *matplotlib* for plotting.
-Full function requries that these packages be installed.
+Full function requires that these packages be installed.

 ### A simple demonstration
+**NOTE**: This demonstration is also included as a Jupyter Notebook at [main.ipynb](https://github.com/tsipkens/py-tfer-pma/blob/master/main.ipynb).
+Only very minor differences exist between that implementation and the one presented below (e.g. outputting the setpoint dictionary using the json package).

 To start, import the numpy library and, since we will be plotting data, the matplotlib.pyplot module,

 ```Python